Warwickshire: Other lines

-Until 2018 the only major town in Warwickshire without a station was Kenilworth.
-The Leamington to Coventry line passes through the town, but the station was closed in the 1960s as part of the Beeching cuts.
-A replacement station opened in April 2018, with an hourly service to Coventry and to Leamington provided by West Midlands Trains.
+Between 1965 and 2018, the only major town in Warwickshire without a station was Kenilworth.
+The Leamington to Coventry line passes through the town, but the station was closed as part of the Beeching cuts.
+Kenilworth railway station was rebuilt and opened in April 2018, with an hourly service to Coventry and to Leamington provided by West Midlands Trains.

+High Speed 2

-The new High Speed 2 (HS2) line is being constructed through Warwickshire although, as it is a long-distance trunk route, there will be no stations in the county.
+The new High Speed 2 (HS2) line is a long-distance route that is being constructed through Warwickshire; however, there will be no stations in the county.
 It will pass south of Southam, then between Kenilworth and Coventry, before running into the West Midlands towards Birmingham.

 Air

 Coventry Airport is located in the Warwickshire village of Baginton.

 Canals and waterways

 Canals and navigable waterways in Warwickshire include: